 I used the bottom of Frost Armor for the first time and I liked the feeling of not worrying if I’d get attacked.

 We open the door and see 3 hulking Stone Golems blocking our way (no pic, wut?!).
-They have Shield 2, that’s a real pain.
-Me and the Cragheart try to set up shield/retaliate combo.
-That would have been very nice and efficient, if only the stone golems had fucking attacked!
+They have Shield 2, that’s a real bother.
+Me and the Cragheart try to set up a shield/retaliate combo.
+That would have been very nice and efficient, if only the stone golems had friggin’ attacked!
 Total waste of a turn… At least, the Elementalist could demonstrate impressive damage-dealing with his level 3 Chain Lightning.

 Jumping over the Stone Golems and simply ignore them would have been a viable plan, as they’re turtle-slow, but we feared the long-ranged Ancient Artillery‘s firepower in the back.
 So we finished the golems and also got a second scenario item nearby.
 Once we got close though, the artillery were easily dispatched.
 Unfortunately, by then it’s obvious that we don’t have very long before we’re all exhausted and we still have the Boss to slay…

 The Cragheart has a very good plan, stop the Colorless from summoning by blocking all adjacent squares!